 - Weekly meeting with the faculty advisor

-At least one of the candidate’s two recommendation letters should be from a supervisor who can speak to the candidate’s relevant community experience and potential growth and contributions through the Pardes fellowship.
-The letter must be submitted along with the Fellowship Application and the Pardes Year Program application.
+A letter of recommendation from a supervisor who can speak to the candidate’s relevant community experience and potential growth and contributions through the fellowship is required.
+This may be one of the two letters of recommendation required for the Year Program application, or an additional recommendation.
+The letter must be submitted along with the Fellowship Application and the 2022-23 Pardes Year Program application.